 For details on the function's signature use the signature property.
 The type annotations provide the C types that the accelerator operates on.
 Any pointer types should be passed as ContiguousArray objects created from the pynq.Xlnk class.
 Scalars should be passed as a compatible python type as used by the struct library.

 '''

-start_sw (args, ap_ctrl=1, kwargs)
+start_ert (args, waitfor=(), kwargs)

 '''

-Start the accelerator
+Start the accelerator using the ERT scheduler